konsulko/ws28xx-lighting-pru/README.md

 * Disable HDMI out on BeagleBone Black to free up PRU pins
  * "optargs=capemgr.disable\_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN" in /boot/uEnv.txt
 * Blanking only has to be called once per universe unless you are changing slot count
+* Disabling unused slots will increase FPS and reduce the data written
 * After latching data updating values is locked till the transaction completes
  * To avoid double buffering we have to be sure all data is written
  * Accessing the same PRU shared memory will stall one or both PRUs